Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Theoretical Properties

+For simplicity, we assume the noise variance $\sigma^2$ is known.
+In addition, we treat the design matrix $X$ as fixed and the only source of randomness is the noise matrix $Z$.
+In what follows, we present high probability error bounds for (a slight variant of) the DPP estimator where independent samples are generated and used in steps 1--4.
+We believe the deviation from \prettyref{algo:est} is an artifact of the proof technique.
+Numerical studies (not reported) showed that the algorithm produces comparable results whether independent samples are used or a single sample is used repeatedly.

+\paragraph{Independent sample generation} Note that we can generate the desired independent samples from the observed $(X,Y)$ when the noises are homoscedastic and Gaussian.
+Indeed, when the entries of the noise matrix $Z$ are i.i.d. $N(0,\sigma^2)$, we can first generate an independent copy $\Ztil$ so that all entries in $Z+\Ztil$ and $Z-\Ztil$ are mutually independent and all follow the same Gaussian distribution $N(0, 2\sigma^2)$.
+Thus, $Y+\wt{Z}$ and $Y-\wt{Z}$ are independent, following model \eqref{eq:model} with i.i.d.~$N(0,2\sigma^2)$ noises.
+Employing this trick twice, we can generate four independent copies of responses \bes Y_{(i)}=XA+Z_{(i)}, \quad i=0,1,2,3, \ees where $Z_{(i)}$ has i.i.d. $N(0,\tsigma^2)$ entries with $\tsigma=2\sigma$.
+In the rest of this paper, when we mention \prettyref{algo:est}, we refer to the procedure with independent samples $Y_{(i)}$ used in the $(i+1)\Th$ step, $i=0,1,2,3$, where the noise variance is $\tsigma^2=4\sigma^2$.

-\paragraph{The design matrix} We treat the design matrix $X$ be fixed.
-Without of loss of generality, we assume $X$ is of full rank.
+\paragraph{The design matrix} Without of loss of generality, we assume $X$ is of full rank.
 Otherwise, we can always perform the following operation to reduce to the full rank case.
-If $\rank(X) = k < n\wedge p$ and let $O\in \reals^{n\times k}$ be its left singular vector matrix.
+If $\rank(X) = q < n\wedge p$ and let $O\in \reals^{n\times q}$ be its left singular vector matrix.
 Setting $\wt{Y} = O'Y$ and $\wt{X} = O'X$, we obtain that $\wt{Y}$ and $\wt{X}$ satisfy model \eqref{eq:model} with the same coefficient matrix $A$, i.i.d.~$N(0,\sigma^2)$ noises and a design matrix of full rank.

 We write the singular value decomposition of $XA$ as

 with $U\in O(n,r)$, $V\in O(m,r)$ and $\Delta = \diag(\delta_1,\dots, \delta_r)$ collects the non-zero singular values of $XA$.
 To introduce appropriate assumptions on $X$, we first make the following definition.